marcellerusu/point-lang/README.md

 Q: I tried to run that fizzbuzz example, it didn't compile..
 A: Yes, I lied.
 One day it might work that way, but right now it's fairly limited.

+Q: How do you pronounce pnt?
+A: "point"